 That may require you to seek professional help.
 In the auto insurance world, this refers to defensive driving school, safe driving school, or even “driver’s education.”

 Sometimes the best thing to do is to wait.
-You may have to be patient until the traffic infractions are off of your record.
+You may have to be patient until the traffic infractions are off your record.
 After all, these are likely the reason you’re unable to get affordable car insurance, or get insurance at all.

 Regardless, you’re going to have to be patient.
 Do your best not to get any more tickets or citations before you’re in the clear with insurance companies.